 Your submission must be done by April 30th for the Spring term, August 31st for the Summer term or December 23rd for the Fall term (unless December 23 falls on Friday, Saturday or Sunday.
 In which case it is the day before the University closure).

-Once GPS receives and processes the Credential Recommendation from your program, you will be able to download a credential completion letter in goSFU until you receive your Senate letter.
+Once Graduate Studies receives and processes the Credential Recommendation from your program, you will be able to download a credential completion letter in goSFU until you receive your Senate letter.

 Senate formally awards degrees in September, February and May.
 After Senate awards your credential you will receive an email with a PDF.
 This PDF is an official letter which can be used to verify your credential to third parties.
-GPS is not able to forward the letter to third parties, but, if you need the letter stamped and sealed please contact us at email@example.com for assistance.
+Graduate Studies is not able to forward the letter to third parties, but, if you need the letter stamped and sealed please contact us at email@example.com for assistance.